Delhi govt prepares 9-point action plan to prevent fires at landfill sites: Gopal Rai | Science-Environment

 The wet waste dumped in a landfill produces methane when it rots.
 In hot weather conditions, methane catches fire spontaneously and the blaze spreads as it feeds on combustible material like textiles and plastics.

-As part of the action plan, perforated pipes will be installed at the landfill sites to prevent the accumulation of the highly flammable methane gas.
+As part of the action plan, perforated high-density polyethylene pipes will be installed at the landfill sites to prevent the accumulation of the highly flammable methane gas.

-Vehicles engaged at the landfill sites will be fitted with spark arrestors to trap hot exhaust particles from combustion engines, he said.
+Vehicles engaged at the landfill sites will be fitted with spark arrestors to trap hot exhaust particles from combustion engines, Rai said.

-Ragpickers will be banned and a boundary wall will be built to prevent unauthorised entries into the landfills, Rai said.
+Besides, ragpickers will be banned and a four-metre-high boundary wall will be built to prevent unauthorised entries into the landfills, he said.

+A team of the Delhi Police, MCD staff and security guards will be deputed at the dumpsites to prevent unauthorised entry of ragpickers.

-Suction-cum-jetting machines, an underground reservoir of 50,000 litres capacity and a peripheral road around landfill sites for fire tenders is also part of the plan.
+Suction-cum-jetting machines, an underground reservoir of 50,000-litre capacity and a peripheral road around landfill sites for fire tenders are also part of the plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)